microsoft/SEAL/README.md

 # Microsoft SEAL

 > [!IMPORTANT]
-> **Microsoft SEAL 4.4.0 is a critical security update.**
+> **Microsoft SEAL 4.4 is a critical security update.**
-> All users should upgrade to version 4.4.0 as soon as possible.
-This release includes important fixes for untrusted-input handling, native memory safety, and managed/native interoperability.
+> All users should upgrade to version 4.4.0 or later as soon as possible.
+These include important fixes for untrusted-input handling, native memory safety, and managed/native interoperability.

 Microsoft SEAL is an easy-to-use open-source ([MIT licensed](LICENSE)) homomorphic encryption library developed by the Cryptography Research Group at Microsoft.
 Microsoft SEAL is written in modern standard C++ and is easy to compile and run in many different environments.